dustywingsmusic/music-analysis-toolkit/docs/DEPLOYMENT_AND_OPERATIONS.md

 The Music Theory Toolkit uses a modern deployment architecture with Google Cloud Run hosting a Node.js/Express server that serves the React application and provides logging capabilities.
 This document covers the complete deployment and operational procedures.

+### 🎯 Architecture Evolution Notice
+**Important**: The application is undergoing a major evolution to integrate Reference section analysis capabilities with main features.
+This will improve theoretical accuracy and reduce AI dependency.
+Monitor deployment performance during the Music Theory Integration phases.
+See [Music Theory Integration Roadmap](MUSIC_THEORY_INTEGRATION_ROADMAP.md) for implementation timeline.

 ### Architecture Summary
 - **Frontend**: React SPA built with Vite
 - **Server**: Express.js for static serving and API endpoints